History of the Hungarian caritas Society in SA Inc.

 When the Federal Government started to offer grants to community groups to establish aged care facilities the Hungarian Caritas Society in SA Inc. was established and registered and funding was applied for and the monies that were being held in trust were utilised!

 Since those early times we are a completely different organisation as far as what we can supply to the elder members of our community.
-Such as with the assistance of the Hungarian club we have a very popular two course seniors’ lunch every Wednesday.
+Such as, with the assistance of the Hungarian club, we have a very popular two course seniors’ lunch every Wednesday.
 We have a very active carers’ support group who meet monthly to relax (with Tai Chi) then have an hour of education in topics that relate to their specific problems.
-We also organise four larger retreats where we go to places of interest, such as the National Motor Museum to just name one.
+We also organise retreats, where we go to places of interest, such as the National Motor Museum to just name one.

 Also our office at Norwood is now staffed by a volunteer every week day so that we can be of assistance to members of our community.